sudhabnrj/foodapp-server/README.md

 # 🌐 Foodapp Server

-A FoodFire Server (Node.js web server) that fetches data from a third-party (Swiggy) API (Fix the CORS Issue) and exposes it to a client [🚀 FoodFire ](https://sudhabnrj.netlify.app/) App 😍.
+A FoodFire Server (Node.js web server) that fetches data from a third-party (Swiggy) API (Fix the CORS Issue) and exposes it to a client [🚀 Foodapp Server ](https://sudhabnrj.netlify.app/) App 😍.

 <br/>
 ## 🔥 Clone this Repository